AMIdrissi/mini-shops-Project/README.md

 - npm

+## how to run

-run build.sh for linux
+- run build.sh for linux

-run build.bat for windows
+- run build.bat for windows